How defibrillators work explained simply

 link_bucket

-The designers of defibrillators face a similar problem to the low flow water supply you faced as a fireman.
+The designers of defibrillators face a similar problem to the low-flow water supply you faced as a fireman.
 All electronic devices, including defibrillators, need a source of power (current) to work.
-For an example, because defibrillators have to be easy to transport, they often get their power from batteries.
+For example, because defibrillators have to be easy to transport, they often get their power from batteries.
 Unfortunately, batteries can only produce a continuous low flow of current.
-The defibrillator has to “somehow” use the continuous low flow current from the batteries to provide the brief high flow current needed for defibrillation.
+The defibrillator has to “somehow” use the continuous low-flow current from the batteries to provide the brief high-flow current needed for defibrillation.

 bucket_multiplier